gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.popitem()

-    **Description**: Removes and returns a key-value pair from the dictionary.
+    Removes and returns a key-value pair from the dictionary.
 Pairs are returned in LIFO (last-in, first-out) order.

 .. code-block:: python